tejasvita95/Covid19_Visualizer/README.md

-A website through which user can track real time updated Covid-19 cases.
-It can be filter by country wise and state wise (for India only) and see the total and daily records of Active cases, recovered, death report.
-It also provides a Map View with color (according to number of cases) through which user can see total cases on mouseover.
+A website through which user can track real time updates of Covid-19 cases.
+Users can view country-wise daily and cumulative records of active, confirmed, recovered, and death cases.
+It also provides a color-based map view on number of cases (dark most for maximum affected states and light most for minimum affected ones) through which users can see active, confirmed, recovered and death cases state wise (for India only) on mouseover